 Chapter 13 bankruptcy fees are billed hourly at $300/hr, plus costs of $313 to the Court. $1,000 shall be required for work to commence, and the remainder of the fees and costs can be paid through the plan (as part of the plan payment to the Trustee).

 Probate/Administration.
 Probate cases are billed hourly at the standard hourly rate.
 Every client is different in this area and has different needs which cannot be adequately predicted by a flat fee.
-A “normal” (i.e., everything goes as smoothly as possible) probate or administration generally costs around $5,000, but this is only an estimate of the minimum cost and not the maximum.
+A “normal” (i.e., everything goes as smoothly as possible) probate or administration generally costs around $7,000 to $10,000, but this is only an estimate of the minimum cost and not the maximum.
 An appropriate probate/administration representation takes as much billable time as it takes, based on the facts and law in your case.
 A simplified probate like a determination of descent or a small estate affidavit is usually a good candidate for a flat rate, on a case by case basis, after considering various factors like whether a will exists, and whether real estate is involved.
 A standard determination of descent including real estate is generally billed at a flat rate of $3,000, which includes all attorney fees and costs, with additional fees added if litigation or a negotiated settlement are required.
 A determination of descent without real estate (only personal property like bank accounts) may be billed at a flat $1,600, or hourly for litigation or a negotiated settlement.